Some of the important points to be noted about the electrostatic properties of a conductor are as follows:

-In static condition, a conductor neutral or charged, the electric field inside the conductor is zero everywhere.
+In the static condition, a conductor neutral or charged, the electric field inside the conductor is zero everywhere.
 This is one of the defining properties of a conductor.
-We know that a conductor contains free electrons which, in the presence of an electric field, experience a drift or a force.
+We know that a conductor contains free electrons, which in the presence of an electric field, experience a drift or a force.
 Inside the conductor, the electrons distribute themselves in such a way that the final electric field at all points inside the conductor is zero.

 Electrostatic field lines are normal to the surface at every point in a charged conductor: